anayksha/grav-sim/README.md

 A 2D gravity simulation built with python and pygame

-Uses its own physics engine
+I tried to build it from scratch as much as I could so it uses its own physics engine

 the sim has been built before this git repo was created and has simply been expanded upon and modified